zafariqbal21/VoiceChanger/README.md

 ## Features

+- **🎤 Microphone Recording**: Record your voice directly in the browser
 - **Audio File Upload**: Drag-and-drop or browse to upload audio files
 - **Gender Transformation**: Slider control with pitch shifting (-4 to +4 semitones)
   - Masculine (0-49): Lower pitch